zelkhor/figma-gradient-to-tailwind/README.md

 # Figma gradient to Tailwind CSS

  <p align="justify">
-    This project is a simple function that takes a background string you get when inspecting a gradient in figma and converts it to a JIT background class for Tailwind CSS.
+    This project is a simple function that takes a background string from figma and converts it to a JIT background class for Tailwind CSS.
     <br />
     <br />
 </p>